Honzu-Code/Portfolio/README.md

 -MySQL
 The project development time was about half a year.

-Parum2 is an online forum where you can write articles, answer them, as well as ask and answer questions after logging in.
+Parum is an online forum where you can write articles, answer them, as well as ask and answer questions after logging in.

 Technologies used to make this project:
 -HTML